Atrovent

 Before using your Atrovent inhaler for the first time, you need to prime it.

-To prime your inhaler, hold the inhaler away from you and depress the canister until you see a fine mist.
+To prime your inhaler, hold it away from you and depress the canister until a fine mist appears.
 Seeing this means your inhaler is ready to use.

 To use your Atrovent inhaler: